Milo interviews Thurston about money, migration, and why your accounting software is already dead.

 XI.
 The Nephew

 There is a conversation that happens in enterprise technology that does not translate to small business.
 The enterprise conversation goes: automate forty percent of tasks, reduce headcount, improve margins.
+McKinsey’s November 2025 assessment found that tasks occupying more than half of current work hours could potentially be automated, with back-office and administrative functions representing the highest potential.
 In an enterprise, that is a restructuring memo.
 In a small business, that is the nephew.

 The nephew who does your data entry.
 The bookkeeper who has been with you since you started.
 The kid you hired out of trade school because his mother asked.
 In a ten-person company, every employee has a name, a family, a history.
 You cannot optimize them away.
 They eat at your table on holidays.